DWoodhouse/DistributedSystemMusicPlayer/README.txt

 4. Login on client side with username = admin and password = 123

-5. Follow instructions on command line to play song
+5. Follow command line prompts to play song